 Home » Recipe Index » Desserts

-An update on a classic, my pineapple upside down cake with crushed pineapple is so easy to make.
-I use store-bought cake mix as a shortcut, and the results are light, fluffy, and fruity!
+My pineapple upside down cake with crushed pineapples is so easy that I make it for every special occasion and whenever I want something sweet.
+I use box cake mix and crushed pineapple as a shortcut, and the results are light, fluffy, and fruity!

 pineapple upside down cake with crushed pineapple